magomar/face_landmark_factory/README.md

 ## Quick Start

 To start the test program:

-    ./testing/test_webcam.py
+    python -m testing.test_webcam

 To exit from the test program:

     Press q

 (Note: test_webcam.py reads the local video file vid.avi by default.
 If you have a camera with your PC, and want to use the camera as the input source of the test program, you need to modify the value of pamameter "VIDEO_PATH".)

 Parameter Description

 1.current_model, file of model, such as:

     current_model = "../model/facial_landmark_cnn.pb"